iutools/iutools/doc/test-plan.md

     ones that appear in the editor

 Check with and without _Include partial corrections_
-- Try it both ways
+- Spell check nunavvvvut
+  - With and without partial correction
-  - Make sure that the partial correction is included or not
+    - WITH: the following entry should be included nunav[vv]ut
-  - Note: Even when _Include partial corrections_ is checked, SOME words may not have partial corrections.
-So if you click on a word and don't see one, try other words.
+    - WITHOUT: It should NOT appear

 Spell check text that is too large
 - Try to spell check a text with > 500 words